Chia-Network/cadt/docs/cadt_rpc_api.md

 #### Create an organization

 - Please note that creating and organization takes approximately 30 minutes.
-- The request will not resolve until the organization creation is complete
+- The request will resolve and the organization will complete in the background.
-- The request can be closed before it resolves and the status of the organization creation can be tracked via a GET request to `organizations` and searching for the PENDING orgUid.
+- The status of the organization creation can be tracked via a GET request to `organizations` and searching for the PENDING orgUid.

 Request